KevinH45/KevinH45/README.md

 - [SLINGSHOT](https://slingshotahead.com/) Verified

 ## Experience
-- Director of Python Curriculum Development at an educational non-profit with a focus on machine-learning.
+- Director of Python Curriculum Development at an educational nonprofit.
 - Programmer for a FIRST Robotics Team.
 - Researching LLM question generation and top-down learning at the University of Maryland.
 - Leading the development of a tech nonprofit (contact me for opportunities).

+## Contact Information
+- Email me at greenbrown489@gmail.com for any opportunities!
+- For more informal relations, direct message my Discord: GreenBrown#1374

 ## GitHub Stats